palakchiraniya03/krishimitra/README.md

 ## Overview

-KrishiMitra is a full-stack IoT irrigation solution built for small and mid-scale farmers. he ESP32 microcontroller continuously reads soil moisture from sensors and syncs data to Firebase Realtime Database.
+KrishiMitra is a full-stack IoT irrigation solution built for small and mid-scale farmers.The ESP32 microcontroller continuously reads soil moisture from a capacitive sensor and syncs data to Firebase Realtime Database.
 A React-based Progressive Web App (PWA) with an Android wrapper reads this data live and automatically controls a water pump — while also checking real-time rain forecasts via the OpenWeatherMap API to avoid unnecessary watering.

 ---